 Deferment, Forbearance, & Default

 Under certain conditions, you can receive a deferment or forbearance on your federal loan, as long as the loan is not in default.
 You must contact the lender or agency that holds your loan to request a deferment or forbearance.
 Details can be found on the Federal Student Aid website, published by the U.S. Department of Education.

 A deferment allows you to temporarily postpone payments on your loan.
-If you have a subsidized loan, you won’t be charged interest during the deferment.
+If you had a subsidized loan, you won’t be charged interest during the deferment.
 If your loan is unsubsidized, you’ll be responsible for the interest.
 You can pay the interest as it accrues (accumulates), or it will be capitalized and the amount you’ll have to repay will increase.
 Some reasons for deferments include:

 - At least half time study at a postsecondary school